-Debugging in Android
+Debugging on Android

-Enable 'Draw over other apps' permissions
+Enable the 'Draw over other apps' permission

 - Open Android settings